When large stars begin their death throes they explode in a colossal supernova, one of the most sudden and violent events in the sky.

 All the atomic nuclei are tightly packed together by now, creating a solid surface.

-This artist's impression shows a binary star system, one of which is a white dwarf.
-Over time, the white dwarf steals material from its neighbour and eventually explodes, causing a Type Ia supernova.
-These explosions always occur at the same brightness, so astronomers can measure the apparent brightness to work out how far away they are.
-Such calculations help astronomers measure distances in the Universe.
+Artist's impression of a binary star system, one of which is a white dwarf.
+The white dwarf steals material from its neighbour and eventually explodes, causing a Type Ia supernova.
 Credit: NASA

 How astronomers observe supernovae

-These stellar detonations create a huge amount of light for a short amount of time.
-On Earth, researchers hoping to study such fleeting but fiery events have to look out for points of light that suddenly appear in the night sky.
+Astronomers hoping to study such fleeting events look for points of light that suddenly appear in the night sky.

 Not everything they find is an exploding star, however.